 Does "baby brain" really exist?

 If you're pregnant or a new mother, don't assume that you're experiencing a cognitive decline.
 Becoming a mother involves an emotional and physical transition.
-While you're adjusting, focus on the positive aspects of pregnancy, motherhood and the journey ahead.
 If you have any concerns about your moods, talk to your health care provider.

 See more Expert Answers